ligato/docs/docs/developer-guide/kvscheduler.md

 Inside the KV Scheduler, transactions are queued and executed synchronously to simplify the algorithm and avoid concurrency issues.
 The processing of a transaction is split into two stages:

 * **Simulation**: set of sequenced operations (so-called *transaction plan*), without actually calling any CRUD callbacks from the descriptors.
 This assumes no failures.
 * **Execution**: executing the operations in the correct order.
 If any operation fails, applied changes are reverted, unless the `BestEffort` mode is enabled.
-In this case, the KV Scheduler attempts to apply the maximum possible set of required changes. `BestEffort` is default for resync.
+In this case, the KV Scheduler attempts to apply the maximum possible set of required changes. `BestEffort` is the  default for resync.

 Following simulation, transaction metadata (sequence number printed as `#xxx`, description, values to apply, etc.) is generated, together with the transaction plan.
 This is done before execution, so that the user is informed of pending operations.
 This occurs even if any of the operations cause the agent to crash.
 After the transaction has executed, the set of completed operations and encountered errors is printed.